Missouri DE Michael Sam, a 2013 All-American, revealed he was gay Sunday.

 He said he's never had any problems with teammates and said once he came out to his teammates that he knew who he was -- a Missouri football player who happens to be gay.
 He told ESPN he had previously dated another Missouri athlete.

 As a redshirt senior, Sam was the SEC's Defensive Player of the Year in 2013.
-He had three-sack games three different times and finished with 11.5 sacks.
+He had three three-sack games and finished with 11.5 sacks.
 In the Cotton Bowl against Oklahoma State, he forced a fumble that DE Shane Ray returned for a touchdown to seal Missouri's 41-31 win and a 12-2 season.

 “I’m not naive,” Sam said.
 “I know this is a huge deal and I know how important this is.
 But my role as of right now is to train for the combine and play in the NFL."